aerogear/aerogear-ios-cookbook/Shoot/README.md

 Shoot'nShare
 ==============
 You want to shoot cool photos and share them with friends using Google Drive or Facebook account?
-With Shoot'nShare you can take picture, browse your camera roll, pick a picture and share it!
+With Shoot'nShare you can take pictures and share it!
-Picture get uploaded to your GoogleDrive or Facebook wall.
+Pictures get uploaded to your GoogleDrive or Facebook wall.

 You can also run this demo with its associated [Keycloak backend](https://github.com/aerogear/aerogear-backend-cookbook/tree/master/Shoot) and upload photo to your own social network.

+** Shoot share extension **
+given that you've already used shoot'nshare to authenticate via OAuth2, you can use photo app to browse your camera roll and pick a picture to share it via Shoot'nShare. the Share extension allows you to upload your image to Google drive using background processing.

 **NOTES:** System requirement: iOS8.
 Because this demo securely stores OAuth2 tokens in your iOS keychain, we chosen to use ```WhenPasscodeSet``` policy as a result to run this app you need to have **your passcode set**.
 For more details see [WhenPasscodeSet blog post](http://corinnekrych.blogspot.fr/2014/09/new-kids-on-block-whenpasswordset.html) and [Keychain and WhenPasscodeSet blog post](http://corinnekrych.blogspot.fr/2014/09/touchid-and-keychain-ios8-best-friends.html)